swagkarna/Defeat-Defender-V1.2.0/README.md

    <img src="https://raw.githubusercontent.com/swagkarna/Defeat-Defender/main/Screenshot%20(112).png" width=750px height=500px>
  </p>

- Note : After Victim reboot or shutdown his device you will see these following screenshots..`Real-Time protection` will be disabled forever untill Victim Turns on `RestartService` Manually
+ Note : After Victim reboot or shutdown his device you will see these following screenshots..`Windefend` will be disabled forever untill Victim Turns on `RestartService` Manually

 ---
 ## Behind The Scenes :